 At that time, Pakistan was required to submit a report by the third week of April 2019 to address the priority areas identified by the FATF.
 With the May 2019 deadline looming, and Pakistan having been told several times that it needs to do more, what possible risks does it face?

 If Pakistan is moved to the blacklist, this can have a devastating impact on Pakistan’s already struggling economy.
 Pakistan is in discussions with the IMF to secure an economic bailout package.
 As IMF is an observer member in the FATF and is committed to its AML/CFT recommendations, it is inconceivable that the IMF’s decision on the bailout package will be taken in isolation from the FATF’s determination regarding Pakistan.

 Read more: Pakistan’s Civil-Military Relations: Internal Battlefronts Exposed from Media Leak

 Specifically, Pakistan’s placement on the blacklist will gravely affect its banking sector due to its inseparable link with the international financial system.
 Other obvious risks are foreign investors and financial institutions deciding not to invest in Pakistan or at least not before carrying out enhanced due diligence to avoid falling foul of the FATF.

 Unravelling FATF Lawfare Against Pakistan

 Over the years, the FATF’s importance has increased due to the powers conferred on it through laws promulged by international organizations such as the UN.
 Equally, the role of world powers in shaping the FATF policy cannot be overlooked.
-When undertaking review of compliance by countries, the FATF is the judge, jury and executioner, all combined in one body.
-As a result, the FATF now enjoys unprecedented power in the international arena to shape behavior of states.
+When undertaking a review of compliance by countries, the FATF is the judge, jury and executioner, all combined in one body.
+As a result, the FATF now enjoys unprecedented power in the international arena to shape the behaviour of states.